Reading the Work •

 They don’t see how it is read.

-But outside the studio, that context is not visible — and this is where a gap begins to form.
+But outside the studio, that context disappears — and this is where a gap begins to form.

 The work exists.
 The effort is there.